MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/microsoft-secure-score-whats-coming.md

 - Ensure all users can complete multi-factor authentication for secure access
 - Require MFA for administrative roles

  These new improvement actions will require registering your users or admins for multi-factor authentication (MFA) across your directory and establishing the right set of policies that fit your organizational needs.
 The main goal is have flexibility while ensuring all your users and admins can authenticate with multiple factors or risk-based identity verification prompts.
-That can take the form of setting security defaults that let Microsoft decide when to challenge users for MFA, or having multiple policies that apply scoped decisions.
+That can take the form of having multiple policies that apply scoped decisions, or setting security defaults (coming March 16th) that let Microsoft decide when to challenge users for MFA.

 ### Removing “review” improvement actions